agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 <!--more-->

 ### review
-go through peoples' card sorting solutions. what worked and what didn't? what was hard and what wasn't? is there anything that we should revise or that you'd like clearing up?
+go through some card sorting solutions. what worked and what didn't? what was hard and what wasn't?
+Is there a solution you're excited to show us? is there anything that we should revise or that you'd like clearing up?

 ### lecture: get a load of this api